KyleKun/blog/content/en/about.md

 - AI

 #### Music
-- Piano
+- Piano playing
 - Classical music
 - Composing
-- Japanese music

 #### Philosophy
-- Existentialism
-- Absurdism
-- Nihilism
-- Dualism
-- Aesthetics
+- More topics than I should list on here, so you will have to wait and see 😅